-As an aspiring dietary supplement brand owner, you might be comparing tablets vs. capsules as the dose form for your product.
+As an aspiring dietary supplement brand owner, you might be comparing tablets with capsules as the dose form for your product.
 Aside from the obvious physical differences, there are 3 key considerations you must account for when it comes to these two tried and true delivery methods:

 - Consumer Preference

 - Digestion & Absorption

 After reading this article, you should be able to identify the key differences between tablets and capsules.
 I've also included some of the most frequently asked questions and answers about capsules and tablets so you can make an informed decision as to what dose form to choose for your product.

 Differences Between Tablets and Capsules: What They Are, Their Pros and Cons

 What is a Tablet?

 Tablets are the most common medication units made by compressing one or more powdered ingredients and additives to form a hard, smooth-coated pill that breaks down in the digestive tract.

 Tablets are made by compressing one or more powdered active ingredients to form a hard, solid, smooth-coated pill that breaks down in the digestive tract.
 In most cases, tablets also contain inactive ingredients or excipients whose purpose it is to bind all of the ingredients in the tablet together.
 Excipients may also be used to improve other characteristics of the tablet, such as disintegration time, appearance or even taste/flavor (in the case of chewable tablets).

 Of the different dietary supplement delivery forms, tablets are most malleable in appearance.
 They can be round, oblong, or disc-shaped.
 When oblong, there are typically called caplets, the shape of which tends to be easier to swallow.
 Color coatings can also be used to change the tablets appearance, and special coating that prevents them from breaking down in the stomach and only dissolve after entering the small intestine, when this is desirable.